Tuition Support Program

 The University offers a tuition support program to increase the career opportunities available to staff members, enhance their performance and encourage professional growth.
 To qualify for tuition support under this program, a staff member must take the course for credit and must successfully complete the course as defined below (see section II.
 C.).
 Tuition support under this policy may be paid as either a reimbursement or an advance, at the option of the staff member (see sections II.
 F. and G.).

-A. Staff member eligibility
+Staff member eligibility

 A staff member is eligible for tuition support if he or she:

 - is currently employed at the University of Michigan in a regular non-bargained-for full-time appointment, or part-time appointment of at least 50%, and

 - has been employed at the University of Michigan in one of the above classifications for at least six consecutive months at the time of enrollment for the class, and